Welcome to the ACCTION Lab!

 1. Serve families in our community and decrease mental health disparities for adolescents from systemically oppressed backgrounds.

 What is ADHD?

-Attention-deficit hyperactivity disorder (ADHD) is a neurodevelopmental disorder that starts in childhood (prior to age 12) and often continues into adulthood.
+Attention-deficit hyperactivity disorder (ADHD) is a neurodevelopmental diagnosis that starts in childhood and often continues into adulthood.
 People with ADHD can look very different and there are 3 presentations of ADHD.
 ADHD Predominantly Inattentive Presentation includes 6 or more symptoms of inattention and 5 or less symptoms of hyperactivity/impulsivity that is impairing/distressing in daily life.
 ADHD Combined Presentation includes 6 or more symptoms of both inattention and hyperactivity/impulsivity that are impairing/distressing in daily life.
 Finally, ADHD Predominantly Hyperactivity/Impulsive Presentation (the least common, but still exists!) includes 6 or more symptoms of hyperactivity/impulsivity and 5 or less symptoms of inattention.

 People with ADHD are wonderful, smart, creative, and fun!
 ADHD is usually a life long diagnosis and there are many treatments (e.g., therapy, academic skill building, medication) that can help increase healthy habits and decrease any impairments related to ADHD symptoms.

 ADHD Combined Presentation

 ADHD Predominantly Hyperactive/Impulsive Presentation

 CDS used to be called sluggish cognitive tempo but is now named cognitive disengagement syndrome to better capture the different symptoms.
 Those behavioral symptoms include maladaptive daydreaming (i.e., being disengaged from your environment so often it has negative consequences), mental fogginess/confusion, and slowed behavior/thinking.
 It is a relatively newly studied area of mental health.